 Parking Information and Current Initiatives

 Looking for Parking?
 Park in one of the five City-owned parking decks for an easy, convenient and less expensive parking option than metered street parking, and there are no time limits.
 The first 2 hours are free in all five of the City-owned parking decks, and parking is always free on Sundays and designated holidays (see list below).
+Throughout the Old Woodward Reconstruction Project the parking decks are free on Saturdays as well.
 All the City parking decks are well lit and have public telephones.
 The parking decks are handicap accessible with elevators.
 Take advantage of one of Birmingham’s 1,200 parking meters for quick visits or one-stop shopping, or check out some valet options.
 If you plan on staying in town for any length of time, a parking deck is always a better choice.

 Check map for color-coded parking spaces to view time limits and cost